Arch-Con Corporation

-Arch-Con Corporation is a commercial construction company based Houston, Texas.
+Arch-Con Corporation is a commercial construction company based in Houston, Texas.
 Founded in 2000, most of the company's activities are in the Southwestern United States.

 Overview

 Arch-Con Corporation was founded in 2000 in Houston, Texas by Michael Scheurich.
 Arch-Con began in the Houston area, working on commercial projects near metropolitan areas.
 Its first project was an entrance for Continental Manufacturing in Houston in 2000, following by a hotel project for Americas Best Value Inn in 2001.

 In 2009, the company relocated its main office to West Gray near River Oaks in Houston.
 The company re-structured in 2010 and worked on medical facilities and the Whole Foods Market at Vintage Marketplace.

 In 2014, the company reached $100 million in revenue.
 Starting from 2018, the company expanded its activity to a number of states including California, Colorado, Arizona and Oklahoma, among others.

 In 2019, Arch-Con had $0.5 billion revenue in its annual report.